medibloc/panacea-core/docs/did.md

 Only the DID owner can replace the DID Document using the following transaction.

-This example is for adding a new public key to the DID document.
+This example is for adding a new public key to the `publicKey` and adding a dedicated public key to the `authentication`.
 ```json
 {
     "type": "did/MsgUpdateDID",